deverickapollo/SpamMail/README.md

 1. Ensure SMTP server is running on localhost port 25.
 Go Script tested with smtp4dev.
 	* Further documentation found at [SMTPDEV](https://github.com/rnwood/smtp4dev)
-2. Email Entry should have the following format.
+2. Email entry should have the following format.
 	* {"From": "what@who.com", "To": "who@who.com","Subject": "Some Subject","Text":"Some Text"}

 ## Execute: